Xcraft-Inc/xcraft-guldan/README.md

 ## What ?

-Use Gul'dan in order to extract the list of all (or mostly) dependencies of a msbuild projects (and in some cases solutions).
+Use Gul'dan in order to extract the list of all (or mostly) dependencies of MSBuild projects (and in some cases solutions).